tjwds/public-notes/musings/on-obsidian.md

 ### Organization

 I'd prefer if Obsidian didn't keep around empty files with the title "Untitled" — I would often find myself opening and then closing a new file, so at the end of the day, I'd have at least one completely empty "Untitled.md" file to delete from my notes.

+### Other thoughts

+* VSCode and git go hand-in-hand, and I like using git to back up and see how my notes have changed over time.
+VSCode makes unstaged changes very visible, whereas Obsidian doesn't!